 - To recognize the user’s computer when the user visits the website.

-- To track some user actions during website navigation.
+- To track some user actions only during the current website session.

-- To analyze the use of the website.
+- To analyze the use of the APA Digital Assets.*

 - To report click-through data to our advertisers.